corrode/corrode.github.io/content/blog/immutability/index.md

 ```

 To conclude, immutability by default in Rust is more than just a syntactic
-choice; it's a strategic decision that promotes clarity and safety in code.
-It
+choice; it's a strategic decision that promotes clarity and safety in code!

-nudges developers towards patterns that reduce ambiguities.
+It nudges developers towards patterns that reduce ambiguities.
 By enforcing
 explicit mutability, Rust ensures that developers are always aware of when and
 where state is being modified, leading to more predictable and
 easier-to-understand code.